-The bulk of this policy is concerned with non-adventurous day trips and any group leader planning foreign travel, adventure holidays or trips involving overnight stays must also be aware and understand the guidance provided by the DfE and National All guidance follows 'National guidance for the management of outdoor learning, offsite visits and learning outside the classroom' (National Guidance) as shown on http://oeap.info/ under the relevant sections.
+The bulk of this policy is concerned with non-adventurous day trips and any group leader planning foreign travel, adventure holidays or trips involving overnight stays must also be aware and understand the guidance provided by the DfE and The Outdoor Education Advisers' Panel (The OEAP).
+All guidance follows National guidance for the management of outdoor learning, off-site visits and learning outside the classroom (National Guidance) as shown onhttps://oeapng.info/downloads/all-documents/ under the relevant sections.